kushal256/dev/packages/contracts/test-report.md

     ✓ redeemCollateral(): a redemption that closes a trove leaves the trove's ETH surplus (collateral - ETH drawn) available for the trove owner to claim (5373ms)
     ✓ redeemCollateral(): a redemption that closes a trove leaves the trove's ETH surplus (collateral - ETH drawn) available for the trove owner after re-opening trove (2154ms)
-    ✓ redeemCollateral(): reverts if fee eats up all returned collateral (1412ms) ✓ getPendingLUSDDebtReward(): Returns 0 if there is no pending LUSDDebt reward (618ms) ✓ getPendingETHReward(): Returns 0 if there is no pending ETH reward (620ms) ✓ computeICR(): Returns 0 if trove's coll is worth 0 ✓ computeICR(): Returns 2^256-1 for ETH:USD = 100, coll = 1 ETH, debt = 100 LUSD
+    ✓ redeemCollateral(): reverts if fee eats up all returned collateral (1412ms) ✓ getPendingDebtReward(): Returns 0 if there is no pending LUSDDebt reward (618ms) ✓ getPendingCollateralReward(): Returns 0 if there is no pending ETH reward (620ms) ✓ computeICR(): Returns 0 if trove's coll is worth 0 ✓ computeICR(): Returns 2^256-1 for ETH:USD = 100, coll = 1 ETH, debt = 100 LUSD
     ✓ computeICR(): returns correct ICR for ETH:USD = 100, coll = 200 ETH, debt = 30 LUSD